Catapush/catapush-docs/AndroidSDK/DOCUMENTATION_ANDROID_SDK.md

         ...
 ```

-To give higher priority to HMS:
+To give higher priority to HMS (suggested only if your app has been explicitly approved by Huawei for high-priority data messages):
 ```java
 Catapush.getInstance().init(
         context,